What is enrichment?

 Key Elements of the Enrichment Program:

-• Environmental Enrichment: Providing animals with a dynamic and stimulating environment that mimics their natural habitat.
+- Environmental Enrichment: Providing animals with a dynamic and stimulating environment miming their natural habitat.

 Implementation Process:

-4. Evaluation and Adjustment: The team regularly evaluated the effectiveness of the program by observing changes in the animals' behaviour and overall well-being.
+- Evaluation and Adjustment: The team regularly evaluated the program's effectiveness by observing changes in the animals' behaviour and overall well-being.
 Adjustments were made based on the animals' responses, and new enrichment activities were introduced to keep things varied and interesting.
 If an animal’s behaviour improved significantly (e.g., reduced anxiety, less barking or pacing), it was noted as a successful aspect of the program.

 Results: